cesletter/book/docs/bom/README.md

 The parallels and similarities to the Book of Mormon are astounding.
 This [web page](https://cesletter.org/bom/46) outlines very clearly and simply just how phenomenally unlikely it is that so many common rare phrases and themes could be found between these books without the _Late War_ having had some influence on the Book of Mormon.

-ormer BYU Library Bibliographic Dept. Chairman and antique book specialist Rick Grunder states in his analysis of [The Late War (p.770)](https://www.cesletter.org/bom/48):
+Former BYU Library Bibliographic Dept. Chairman and antique book specialist Rick Grunder states in his analysis of [The Late War (p.770)](https://www.cesletter.org/bom/48):

 <IndentedQuote quote="The presence of Hebraisms and other striking parallels in a popular children’s textbook (Late War), on the other hand – so close to Joseph Smith in his youth – must sober our perspective." />